NickJohn547745/ChatManager/README.md

 # ChatManager
-This is a live stream chat manager that help to interface from both Twitch and YouTube Gaming.
+This is a live stream chat manager that helps to interface from both Twitch and YouTube Gaming.

+Coming soon!